alann-h/picking-software/README.md

 - **Quote Management**:
   - Display active quotes for customers.
   - Search quotes by customer.
+  - When quote is completed it is updated in quickbooks database with any new products or quantities.
 - **User-Friendly Interface**: Clean and intuitive UI for efficient order processing.

 ## Technologies Used